-The Company performs most of its operations in leased properties, through renewable lease contracts i.
-Investment in equity of subsidiaries and associates j.
-Impairment in the value of long lived assets and their disposal
+The Company performs most of its operations in leased properties, through renewable lease contracts.

+i.
+Investment in equity of associates

 Associated companies are all entities over which the Company has significant influence but not control, that is, the power to participate in the decisions of financial and operating policies.
-Investments in shares in associated companies and subsidiaries are initially recognized at acquisition cost, and are subsequently valued using the equity method.
+Investments in shares in associated companies are initially recognized at acquisition cost, and are subsequently valued using the equity method.